19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Lizardfolk.md

 100-120

-## Language

-Tox'rani

-# Culture Lore
+## Lore

 *The Lizardfolk refer to themselves as Tox'ra, or 'Of the Tree'.
 Most call the Xar'lith (Living Forest) home.
-It is poorly documented by imperial scribes; there are legends of gigantic lizards larger than windmills that roam the place.*
+It is poorly documented by imperial scribes; there are legends of gigantic lizards larger than windmills that roam the place.
+Most revere Tox'lith, the great Banyan Tree in the heart of Xar'lith*.

-*Lizardfolk culture does not have clear gender roles or hierarchies when compared to other Imperial cultures.
-In the pockets of Lizardfolk civilization that remain, such as Tox'lith (Tree of Life), they are highly egalitarian and value freedom and self determination.*
+> ***Szala**: A legendary Lizardfolk druid and founder of the philosophy of Szalism.*

-# Name Tables
+## Name Tables

 | d10 | Old Names | Young Names | Neutral Names |
 | --- | --------- | ----------- | ------------- |